ostis-ai/sc-machine/docs/python/python.md

 ## ScLinkContent

-This class wrap content of sc-link.
+This class wrap content of link.
 It allows to unpack it to `string`, `int` or `float`.
 There are methods of this class:

 - `AsString` - get content of a link as `string` value.
 ```python